 While on the other hand, Orchestration means automating multiple tasks such as IT workflows at once for multiple ongoing processes.
 For instance, mobile and database orchestration.

 Automation and Orchestration continuously play a vital role in improving tasks and automation, between multiple teams – both IT and operational.
-They work towards achieving an ideal product that incorporates a larger amount and saves majority of time while yet fulfilling all the requested needs.
+They work towards achieving an ideal product that incorporates a larger amount and saves the majority of times while yet fulfilling all the requested needs.

 Some commonly cited benefits of DevOps Orchestration include: